Why Go Texas Hog Hunting?

 We sometimes serve this meal at our hunting camps, but that backstrap is almost too good for us to share.
-If you come to hunt with us on a package with “upgraded menu”, you will probably get to try this dish.
-We normally start with a young spinach leaf salad, and serve homemade bread loafs along with the main course.
+If you come to hunt with us on a package with an “upgraded menu”, you will probably get to try this dish.
+We normally start with a young spinach leaf salad and serve homemade bread loaves along with the main course.
 Apple pie ala mode makes a great dessert.
 If drinking wine with this meal, I prefer a darker Blush or Merlot.
 With the bacon and sausage, you’ll want a wine with more body than a Rose or lighter Blush.

 Pit Style Pig Ribs